XericZephyr/LeetCode/Gossip.md

 * Rotate List: Just try to fool you by different corner case
 * Remove Duplicates from Sorted Array II: Simple, just use two pointers
 * Partition List: Two Pointers, very simple
+* Container With Most Water: This one is very simple.
+Just have problems to understand question.

 ## Question
 * In level-order traversal or BFS, how does "constant space" count?